gunalmel/pdf-highlighter/README.md

 $projectDir/build/distributions/pdf-highlight-1.0/bin> ./pdf-highlight

 After running the app you can find the js injected pdf file at the same path as the input pdf file.
-Opening it in Adobe Reader on Mac and Windows platforms exectes js and colors the search terms in the file.
+Opening it in Adobe Reader on Mac and Windows platforms executes the js and colors the search terms in the file.